JahnaviDarbhamulla/JahnaviDarbhamulla/README.md

  <br>

- > I am a Full Stack Developer and I enjoy learning new languages and frameworks.
+ > I am an AIML and a Full Stack Developer and I enjoy learning new languages and frameworks.
- > I have a keen interest in Artificial Intelligence and Web development.
+ > I have a keen interest in Artificial Intelligence and Web development and I am currently working on Deep Learning Concepts.